dzziyana/Parallel-Programming/Producer-Consumer.md

 ![[Pasted image 20240616180535.png]]

 ### Sleeping-Barber Variant
-Checks before signalling or awaiting if there is even a producer / consumer that is waiting
+...The basic premise is to optimize (avoid/reduce) notifications using counters Checks before signaling or awaiting if there is even a producer / consumer that is waiting
 > [!Info]
 >  $m \le 0 \Longleftrightarrow$ Buffer is full and $-m$ producers are waiting
 >  $n \le 0 \Longleftrightarrow$ Buffer is empty and $-n$ consumers are waiting